How SolCrys Works

 Why don't you just use the engine's API for everything?
 It is cheaper.

-Cheaper to operate, but the data does not match what consumer users see.
-For Google AI Overviews specifically, no public API even exists.
-For ChatGPT and similar consumer chat surfaces, the API and consumer product can return materially different answers to the same prompt.
-Running both channels costs more but produces data that holds up when a customer reproduces a result manually.
+Cheaper to operate, but API data does not always match what consumer users see.
+For Google AI Overviews specifically, no public API exists.
+For consumer chat surfaces, the API and consumer product can return materially different answers to the same prompt.
+We preserve capture-method metadata so customers understand what was measured.

 How do you handle the fact that AI engines give different answers each time?